Feerdus95/simple-swap-w-front/README.md

 - Go to the "Prices" tab
 - Select the token pair
 - View prices and pool statistics

+### Price Impact

+- Price Impact shows how much your swap deviates (as a %) from the current pool rate, due to the constant product formula (x \* y = k) and pool fee.
+- High Price Impact can occur with small pools or large trades.
+This is expected and normal in AMMs.

+### Approve Step

+- Approve Step is a security measure (ERC-20 standard).
+- You must approve the DEX contract before it can spend your tokens.
+- This protect your funds and is required by all major DeFi protocols.
+- You only need to approve once per token per contract.

 ## 🔧 Contract Configuration